THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+  * Static methods can be called from anywhere since they are not designed to use instance variables or other parts of a specific object, this makes them easy to call, but can make them harder to use with objects.
+Non-static methods are able to innately use a specific object's attributes without having to pass them in as arguments making them more suited to be used in some cases.
+Also, why is it public vs static?
+Can't methods be both public and static?
+Isn't it static vs non-static?

 ## Part 3 - Dogs